mikalai-hryb/notes/terms/general.md

 The maximum amount of data that can be transmitted over an internet connection in a given amount of time.

+## Bootstrap
+Bootstrapping means launching commands when a machine starts.

 ## CLI
 CLI - is a text-based interface used to interact with a computer program or system by typing commands into a terminal or command prompt.